liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/04-implementing-a-ui-with-jsf-views.markdown

 Currently, your guestbook only has the default view, which has some filler text.
 The `view.xhtml` file located in your portlet's `docroot/views` directory is going to serve as the default navigation view.
-This means that everytime a button is clicked or a page is rendered, it will be processed through your `view.xhtml` file.
+This means that every time a button is clicked or a page is rendered, it will be processed through your `view.xhtml` file.
 Therefore, this view is very bare bones, and only points to the view that should be rendered.